wilsoncip/WebApp-MBTA/README.md

 # WebApp-MBTA
- This is the base repo for Assignment 3 - MBTA project.
+ This is the base repo for MBTA project.
+Please read [instructions](instructions.md).